-First off, if you are wondering "why do you even need trekking poles for hiking?", then check out our article 10 Reasons For Trekking Poles as well as our The Best Trekking Pole Review For Hiking and Backpacking where we pitted nine of the best and most popular trekking poles head-to-head in a series of real-world testing and evaluative comparisons.
+First off, if you are wondering "why do you even need trekking poles for hiking?", then check out our article 10 Reasons For Trekking Poles as well as our Trekking Pole Review where we put the best and most popular poles head-to-head in a series of real-world testing and evaluative comparisons.

 Here are things to consider when shopping for trekking poles.